huangginny/reactive-2048/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+~~This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).~~

+This lame project exists because I want to try out Redux.
+I still think it's easier to just implement this with pure React, but maybe I am just too dumb to understand state machines :P

 ## Available Scripts